abbesm0hamed/paydusa/README.md

 # 🛒 Ecommerce Monorepo with Medusa, PayloadCMS, and Next.js

-This monorepo integrates a Medusa backend, PayloadCMS, Next.js storefront, Prisma Studio, and an email app for seamless ecommerce development.
+This monorepo integrates a Medusa backend, PayloadCMS, Next.js storefront, Drizzle Studio, and an email app for seamless ecommerce development.

 # 🔧 Fresh Local Setup